hydrogen2oxygen/hyperselenium/README.md

 - PREPARATION and REPEATABLE, some environments require some sort of preparation for repeatable tests (JDBC, SFTP)
 - STOP, EDIT and CONTINUE, stop the test run whenever you need and adjust the script, then just continue the test
 - SERVER, manage your tests and environments from a server application, trigger the tests, observe the results

+### ACTION
+During a "scenario" we have different actions.
+Not all actions interacts with the browser.
+Some actions save data, runs SQL scripts, push data on a SFTP folder, delete stuff, asserts variables, or just print notes into the HTML/PDF protocol.

+The interactions with the browser are simple Selenium commands.

+### PROTOCOL
+A protocol of a scenario saves the result of each step and some additional notes and screenshots.
+They can be rendered into HTML/PDF.

+### SCENARIO
+A scenario is a test case or a use case.
+Selenium is not just used to test something, but it is also a tool to prepare something.
+If you scenario acts as a test case, then it will contain a series of asserts.